 Destructive – occurs due to phase relationships of 180 degrees.
 Causes the waves to “cancel each other out”.
 In the electronic realm, destructive phase interference is used to remove frequency content from the sound.

 Comb-Filter – causes a series of alternating constructive and destructive “peaks and nulls” due to irregular phase relationships (between 1-179 degrees and 181-364 degrees).
 It accounts for the majority of interference.
 It is often used as an insert effect in electronic production and – because of the peaks and nulls – makes the spectrum appear “comb-like”.

-Just about every surface, room, and obstacle in the world reflects sound to some degree.
-Since reflected sound is a delayed, filtered copy of the incident sound (initial impulse), there is often phase interference when they collide in air.
-This is problematic when placing microphones, since most engineers want to capture the most genuine sound possible.
+Just about every surface, room, and an obstacle in the world reflect sound to some degree.
+Since reflected sound is a delayed, filtered copy of the incident sound (initial impulse), there is often phase interference when they collide in the air.
+This is problematic when placing microphones since most engineers want to capture the most genuine sound possible.
 It is nearly impossible to predict when and where phasing will occur in an acoustic space because the majority of organic sounds are very complex.

 Minimize Reflectivity in the Room.
 This will simply absorb the energy needed to cause interference. (see blog: Room Modes)

 When recording with multiple mics, avoid placing them at related or “whole number multiple” distances from the source.
 For example,

 - If you place one mic 4 feet from the source and the other 8 feet from the source, you’re asking for interference.
 Regardless of frequency, the sum of the mic inputs will most likely contain constructive interference.
 This is because the distances are related by a whole number.

 - If you place one mic 4 feet from the source and the other 6 feet from the source, you’re also asking for interference.